infretis/infentory/puckering/README.md

 inft plot_order -traj load/ -toml infretis.toml
 ```

-Create a .xyz file for visualization that contains the reactive trajectory:
+Once you have a reactive trajectory, create a .xyz file to visualize the transition:

 ```bash
 reactive_path=load/123